-Parents, students and community members play meaningful roles in school decisionmaking.
+Parents, students and community members play meaningful roles in school decision-making.

-Including parents/caregivers and the community in school decision- making is critical to effective parent and community engagement.
+Including parents/caregivers and the community in school decision-making is critical to effective parent and community engagement.
 Providing opportunities for relevant consultation ensures decisions reflect local needs, whether for an individual student or the school as a whole.
 Greater community ownership and trust of school directions and decisions can be developed through open and authentic consultation.

+Glenore Grove State School ensures decision-making is consultative by:

+Being open, accountable and transparent in decision-making

+strategic direction, planning and review meetings

+Involving parents and the school community in developing plans to align the expectations of the school to community expectations and build a shared understanding of what is expected

+- Monthly P&C meetings

+- Annual Improvement/ Implementation Plan

+- School-Wide Positive Behaviour direction and focus

+- School Opinion Survey feedback

-Being open, accountable and transparent in decision-making • Strategic direction, planning and review meetings Involving parents and the school community in developing plans to align the expectations of the school to community expectations and build a shared understanding of what is expected Monthly P&amp;C meetings Annual improvement/Implementation Plan School-wide Positive Behaviour direction and focus School opinion survey feedback Ensuring our consultation processes are flexible to reach a wide range of students, parents and community members.
-GGSS uses different modes of communication for parents who may find it difficult to engage in decision making Open and honest dialogue and a culture of respect for all stakeholders Meetings and surveys Acknowledging and responding to parent feedback Involving independent third parties in consultation activities to enable discussion of matters that are particularly sensitive EvolveNetworks Seeking feedback from the P&C to determine if it considers parent and community partnerships are influencing school decisions and improving student outcomes.
-Monthly p&amp;C meetings Requests through newsletters for feedback on school policies.
+Ensuring our consultation processes are flexible to reach a wide range of students, parents and community members.
+GGSS uses different modes of communication for parents who may find it difficult to engage in decision-making

+- Open and honest dialogue and a culture of respect for all stakeholders - Meetings, surveys - Acknowledging and responding to parent feedback

+Involving independent third parties in consultation activities to enable discussions of matters that are particularly sensitive

+- Evolve - Networks

+Seeking feedback from the P&C to determine if it considers parent and community partnerships are influencing school decisions and improving student outcomes

+- Monthly P&C meetings - Requests through newsletters for feedback on school policies